 NO!!
 The services are absolutely FREE.

 - On the SSS Application I am required to put down my and/or my parents Adjusted Gross

 The SSS Program is a Federally funded program to help the economically disadvantaged

 student according to the federal standards (there is a federal income table that we go by).
 This is confidential information and is used only to determine SSS

 - How can the counselors help me?

 Counselors can help you in many ways.
-You have met Allan Culp, SSS Counselor, when
+Our SSS counselor will work with you to make

-to know you and your individual needs and concerns while at Northern.
-The counselor
+sure your individual needs and concerns are being taken care of.
+The counselor is

 polices, advocate for you with faculty and staff, and refer you to tutoring services.

 Personal counseling is available.
 Counselors also provide information on majors, careers